4nx/mosquitto/README.md

 ## Introduction

-This repository is for building a Docker container with eclispe mosquitto under Alpine Linux.
+This repository is for building a Docker container with Eclispe Mosquitto MQTT daemon under Alpine Linux.
 Comments, suggestions and contributions are welcome!

 ## Image Variants